Multivariate Time Series Data Imputation via Distributionally Robust Regularization: Method

-\textbf{Cross-Validation.} Hyperparameter tuning for imputation is challenging since ground truth missing values are unavailable at deployment.
-Unlike methods that create artificial masks for self-supervised validation~\citep{tashiro2021csdi}, we train the imputer to reconstruct observed entries in the training set and validate on reconstruction error of \emph{observed entries} on a held-out validation set.
-This strategy is fully deployable and allows the model to learn within-sample dependencies from entire (un)observed entries that generalizes to \emph{unseen samples}.
-The optimal $(\alpha, \gamma)$ is selected by minimizing validation MSE.
-Details and comparative analysis are provided in Appendix~\ref{sec:hyperparams} and \S\ref{sec:numerical}, respectively.
+\textbf{Cross-Validation.} Hyperparameter tuning for imputation is challenging because ground-truth missing values are unavailable at deployment; thus, we select hyperparameters using reconstruction error on observed entries from a held-out validation set of unseen samples.
+This strategy is deployable as it requires no auxiliary masking and allows learning within-sample dependencies from all observed entries while generalizing across samples.
+The optimal $(\alpha^*, \gamma^*)$ is selected by minimizing validation loss on these held-out samples.
+Detailed cross validation procedure and deployability analyses are provided in Appendix~\ref{sec:hyperparams} and \ref{sec:cv_compare}, respectively.